nuxt-community/axios-module/README.md

 * Default: `baseURL` (or `prefix` when `options.proxyMode` is `true`)

-Base URL which is used in client side and prepended to all axios requests.
+Base URL which is used and prepended to make requests in client side.

 Environment variable `API_URL_BROWSER` can be used to **override** `browserBaseURL`.